aegon1994/Diabetic-Retinopathy-classifier/README.md

 To enhance white and black areas, I enhanced contrast ratio of images, it made those part more clear.
 Contrast ratio of images enhancing raised noise of images, so I blurred images with bilateralFilter in OpenCV.
 It could make some parts blur and keep clear between parts at same time.

 ### unbalanced dataset
-In last section I mentioned our numbers of images in all types are 0:1215, 1:560, 2:311. it is middle level or severe level of unbalanced dataset.
+In last section I mentioned our numbers of images in all types are 0:1215, 1:560, 2:311.
+It is middle level or severe level of unbalanced dataset.
+It would influenced our result of models.
+To solve this problem, I have to calculate the class weight for loss function and chose the right loss funstion which could avoid affect of unbalanced dataset.

+I calculated the class weight by compute_class_weight.
+This way is more convenient and it is suitable for middle level or severe level of unbalanced dataset which is like our dataset.
+The reasons I set focalloss for loss function are it is suitable middle level or severe level of unbalanced dataset liske our dataset, and it could calculate loss for hard-classified data or unknown standard classified dataset.
+These reasons matched our datasets, so I set focalloss for loss function.

+### mixup and cutmix